samuel-book/samuel_shap_paper_1/paper/3_results.md

 <img src="../xgb_10_features/output/03_xgb_10_features_thrombolysis_shap_violin.jpg" width="800"/>

 *Violin plots showing the relationship between SHAP values and feature values.
+The 'violins' show the distribution of SHAP values.
 The horizontal line shows the median SHAP value.
 SHAP values were taken from the training set of the first of 5 k-fold train/test splits.*

 ### Hospital SHAP values